Customer Feedback Tools: A Quick Guide

 You're watching your customers in their natural habitat, so they are not pressured to respond.
 However, it does require an established presence on social media platforms.
 If you're a start-up and barely get any mentions yet, you may want to wait before investing in this type of tool.

-Review and rating platforms
+Review and Rating Platforms

 Finally, review and rating platforms offer a more manual approach to gathering feedback.
 These are websites or apps where customers can leave ratings and reviews for businesses.